 to help farmers do what they do best—grow food for all.

 Forman Christian College

-For a number of years, GPPC has provided financial support to Forman Christian College (FCC) in Lahore, Pakistan by providing scholarships to Christian students through The Friends of Forman College.
+For many years, GPPC has provided financial support to Forman Christian College (FCC) in Lahore, Pakistan by providing scholarships to Christian students through The Friends of Forman College.
 Founded by Presbyterian missionaries in 1864, FCC has educated leaders in government, education, the arts, medicine and law, as well as educating leaders of the Pakistan Christian church.
-By offering quality higher education, FCC aspires to build a peaceful tomorrow in Pakistan
+By offering quality higher education, FCC aspires to build a peaceful tomorrow in Pakistan.